BarisPrespects-23849/Harmoni-E-Store/README.md

-Below is a final, polished README.md that meets your project requirements without overemphasizing the evaluation criteria.
-You can customize any sections further as needed.

----

 # Harmoni E-Store

 Harmoni E-Store is a modern, responsive React-based e-commerce front end.
 It demonstrates key skills in React and Redux by fetching products from the FakeStore API, displaying them in a dynamic grid, showing detailed product modals with quantity selection, and providing a seamless user experience with features like category search (via text and dropdown), toast notifications, and a dark mode toggle.